 NARCONON states, “The other manifestation of a person using methadone is that when withdrawal symptoms begin to kick in, they will generally become obsessed with getting more of the drug.
 A person starting withdrawal may manifest yawning, muscle aches, restlessness and dilated pupils.
 They may sweat and their eyes may tear.
 They probably will be unable to sleep.
 If withdrawal proceeds, they may have vomiting, diarrhea and stomach cramps.
 If a person with these symptoms is insistent on getting some money and leaving the house or office, you may be looking at abuse of methadone or another opiate.”

 Needless to say, both opiates and opioids are extremely risky to use recreationally.
 Even under the supervision of a doctor, these narcotic painkillers have the potential to create lifelong addictions.
-There are recovery and detox options for opioid addicts.
+There are opioid recovery treatment and detox options for opioid addicts.
 The first step in sobriety is realizing there is a problem.